Photostomias guernei: Skull

-Sensory Organs
+Sensory organs

 Photostomias guernei has heightened ocular capabilities in response to its dark environments.
 The lateral line system is uninterrupted.
 As a result of light properties in deep waters, P. guernei possesses retinas that are receptive to the narrow blue spectrum.
 It has eyes more sensitive to blue light with a greater quantity of rhodopsin pigment present.
 P. guernei retinas contain rhodopsin tuned to 483 nm.
 Furthermore, P. guernei has a small suborbital photophore that is used to reduce shock from events of sudden light.

-Sexual Dimorphism
+Sexual dimorphism

 Photostomias guernei is denoted as a fish that exhibits sexual dimorphism.
 Males and females exhibit size differences in postorbital (PO) photophore size, a bioluminescent organ found in many deep-sea dragonfishes that emits maxima greater than 525 nm.
 P. guernei males have a larger PO photophore size than females.
 Males have an accessory orbital (AO) photophore that is exposed, while females have a thin membrane covering their AO photophore.
 Males are smaller in size than females.
 The maximum caught male/unsexed specimen is 17 cm in length.

-Larval Stage
+Larval stage

 The average Photostomias guernei larvae can range between 20.0 and 27.5 mm in length.
 P. guernei larvae have small, narrow eyes and elongated pelvic fins.
 The eight pairs of melanophores per dorsal myomere is a diagnostic characteristic to distinguish P. guernei larvae from other genera within the Stomiidae family.
 Epaxial and hypaxial myoseptum melanophores are absent.
 Pectoral fins are present in the larval stage of P. guernei.
 These fins are lost as the fish transitions into adulthood.
 In addition, the gut structure of P. guernei larvae trails freely.
 It appears as a thin structure that protrudes the ventral side of the body.
 This organ is also lost in its adult form.
 The presence of gill rakers in larvae is unknown.

-Behavior & Ecology
+Behavior and ecology

-Feeding Strategies
+Feeding strategies

 Photostomias guernei is a hunting predator that ambushes prey with its improved sight.
 P. guernei primarily utilizes visual cues to find prey.
 Once suitable prey is within reaching distance, the rotating jaw will extend forwards to trap the prey.
 The gaping mouth and the distensible stomach of P. guernei allows it to consume large prey.
 The basibranchial teeth near the gill arches assist in keeping prey from escaping.